Eternalyze0/mtg_bot/README.md

 ```

 More on the subtltety: from the perspective of the head_construct, the moment it chooses the last card for the deck it receives a win/loss reward that it is supposed to predict with (and it takes win-maximizing actions during deck construction).

+For those unfamiliar with Q-learning: the Qnet produces Q-values which you can think of as the quality associated with each action.
+Thus it learns to estimate the quality of possible actions and during inference you just take the max over these qualities to determine the best action.

+Another subtlety: actions may be naturally variable length in Magic but you will notice that we use a fixed length head_play output.
+There's no way around this -- actions have to be capped (say 1000-10000 possible actions) and if the game state is such that there are >10000 targets then the game can be considered invalid and notify the experimenter.